60th Guards Rifle Division: Into Poland and Germany

 In preparation for the Vistula-Oder Offensive in January 1945 the 5th Shock Army was moved into the bridgehead on the west bank of the Vistula at Magnuszew that had been seized by 8th Guards Army the previous August.
-The Army, supported by the artillery of the 2nd Guards Tank Army, was to break through the German main defensive zone on a 6km-wide front between Wybrowa and Stszirzina and secure the passage of 2nd Guards Tank through the breach.
+The Army, supported by the artillery of the 2nd Guards Tank Army, was to break through the German main defensive zone on a 6 km-wide front between Wybrowa and Stszirzina and secure the passage of 2nd Guards Tank through the breach.
 It was then to develop its attack in the general direction of Branków, Goszczyn and Błędów on the first day.
 Once the breakthrough was made the armor units and subunits in direct support of the Army's infantry were to unite as a mobile detachment to seize the second German defensive zone from the march.

 The offensive began at 0855 hours on January 14 with a reconnaissance-in-force following a 25-minute artillery preparation by all the Front's artillery.
 On the 5th Shock's and 8th Guards' sectors this quickly captured 3-4 lines of German trenches.
 The main forces of these armies took advantage of this early success and began advancing behind a rolling barrage, gaining as much as 12–13 km during the day and through the night before going over to the pursuit on January 15.
 Two days later the 60th Guards took part in the liberation of the towns of Sochaczew, Skierniewice and Łowicz; in recognition of this on February 19 the 177th Guards Rifle Regiment would receive the Order of the Red Banner while the 65th Guards Self-Propelled Artillery Battalion was awarded the Order of Bogdan Khmelnitsky, 3rd Degree.

-During January 18-19 the Front's mobile forces covered more than 100 km while the combined-arms armies advanced 50–55 km.
+During January 18–19 the Front's mobile forces covered more than 100 km while the combined-arms armies advanced 50–55 km.
 On January 26 the Front commander, Marshal G. K. Zhukov, informed the STAVKA of his plans to continue the offensive.
 5th Shock Army would attack in the general direction of Neudamm and then force the Oder River in the area of Alt Blessin before continuing to advance towards Nauen.
 On January 28 the 2nd Guards Tank and 5th Shock Armies broke through the Pomeranian Wall from the march and by the end of the month reached the Oder south of Küstrin and seized a bridgehead 12 km in width and up to 3 km deep.
 This would prove to be the limit of 5th Shock's advance until April.